MikeTaylor/firefly/doc/ecosystem.md

 Quite possibly, each FOLIO vendor would offer a repository containing their own offerings.
 At least, each vendor would have the option of doing so.
 In this way, the original vision of FOLIO as a dynamic community-driven project rather than a monolithic centralised project would become a reality.

 ## A way forward

 To bring about this utopian future, we need a concrete sequence of achieveable steps.
-Here is one possible route:
+Here is one possible route, which has the recommendation of not requiring any new software development.

-1. Write up in detail what is involved in creating a FOLIO Repository
+1. Write up in detail what is involved in creating a FOLIO Repository.
+We believe that we now understand this and it's pleasantly simple:
+  * Stand up a publicly accessible Okapi in a well-known location such as https://repo.folio.indexdata.com
+  * Protect that Okapi from being written to be outsiders, and furnish Index Data staff with credentials
+  * Post to it the descriptors of modules that make up Index Data apps.
-2. Create an Index Data FOLIO repository
+2. Create an Index Data FOLIO repository by doing the things listed in step 1.
 3. Make a "Hello world" FOLIO app, with both UI and server-side modules, and make it available via the Index Data repo
 4. Configure the Okapi of an Index Data-hosted FOLIO instance to read from this repo as well as the core one
-5. Establish that this means of module delivery works as intended
-6. Fix all the problems uncovered by stage 5 :-)
+5. Establish that this means of module delivery works as intended, fixing any the problems uncovered along the way.
+6. Demo the concept of a non-Flower FOLIO repository to the community, and gather support for the decentralization intiative.
 7. Use the Index Data FOLIO repo to host some real work done for a real customer -- for example, Duke's LTI Courses app, if we take over maintenance of that now their developer has moved on.
 8. Announce the availability of the repository for other FOLIO installations to use.
 9. Invite other FOLIO users to establish their own repositories.
+Perhaps host a list of publicly available FOLIO repositories.
+10. Using Okapi's existing WSAPI, create a UI for the FOLIO repository.
+This might be another tab in the existing Okapi Console in `ui-developer`, or it could be a separate App Store.

 Once this is done, the guardian role of the FOLIO Technical Council will become much better defined.
 There are two layers of standards/requirements:
 1. What a module needs to do in order to run on a Okapi/Stripes platform